 Besides experiencing negative side effects, a student who abuses study drugs can face grave legal consequences like jail time, fines, or get suspended from school.
 These drugs can also increase one’s chances of committing a crime.
 Misusing prescription drugs is illegal, whether or not you have a prescription.

-Healthier Alternatives to Study Drugs
+Seriously Effective, Yet Healthier and Legal Alternatives to Study Drugs

 Prescription stimulants don’t have to be the solution for a student’s stressful life.
 There are other healthier options that can be used to increase attention, memory, and focus.
 Please read the articles on this website and consider our recommendations.
 Many are the times students wish they could remember things they learned in class, but to no avail.
-Some products, like Limidax, can help make a difference.
+Some strong cognitive enhancers, like Limidax, can help make a difference.

 Students can also try stress-beating strategies like eating balanced diets, getting enough sleep, limiting caffeine intake, and setting aside time each day to relax and reflect.
 They can also take up relaxation techniques like Yoga, meditation, and deep breathing.